Course guide of Pharmaceutical Chemistry 1 (2041137)

 Practice

 - Practice 1.
-Phenytoin synthesis.
+Theophylline synthesis.

 - Practice 2.
-Theophylline synthesis.
+Phenytoin synthesis.

 Bibliography